A background wave graphic.

 Testing and Assessments

 Students applying to grades three and higher, especially middle and high school, are commonly asked to take a standardized test such as our SSAT.
 The SSAT stands for Secondary School Admission Test, which covers verbal, math, and reading skills.
-The gold standard for standardized admission testing since 1957, the SSAT is available as a computer-based test for students to take at home or a Prometric test center, as well as a paper-based version
+The gold standard for admission testing since 1957, the SSAT is available as a computer-based test for students to take at home or a Prometric test center, as well as a paper-based version

 Lower elementary grade students typically complete an academic assessment with a school official instead of a standardized test.
 International students may also have to take TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or the Duolingo English test.